backupbrew/switchbrew/SVC.md

 ## svcSetMemoryPermission

+**Description:** Change CPU permission of memory region.

 Bit2 of permission (exec) is not allowed.

-Setting write-only is not allowed either
+Setting write-only is not allowed either (bit1).

-(bit1).
+This can be used to move back and forth between ---, r-- and rw-.

 ## svcSetMemoryAttribute